flyingmachine/brave-clojure-web/content/concurrency.md

 You'll also learn about the conceptual framework that underlies *core.reducers*.
-Whereas `pmap` is conceptually simple &mdash; run each mapping on a separate thread &mdash; the concepts behind core.reducers are a bit more complex, so I'll keep the discussion high-level.
+Whereas `pmap` is conceptually simple &mdash; run each mapping on a separate thread &mdash; the concepts behind core.reducers are a bit more complex.

 Overall, this section can be considered more advanced reading.
 It's not essential, especially not for someone just starting out with